 A final decree of divorce in Texas will typically have two main sections: one dealing with your children (if you and your spouse have any together) and then another on financial issues.
-Issues like where and how to exchange personal property after your divorce, who gets the house, what percentage of retirement accounts are going to the other spouse and any other money matter that is related to your divorce.
-When people think about tedious issues related to divorce it is likely this type of information that is being pondered over.
+Issues like where and how to exchange personal property after your divorce, who gets the house, what percentage of retirement accounts are going to the other spouse, and any other money-related to your divorce.
+When people think about tedious issues about divorce, this type of information is likely being pondered over.

-Without further consideration, you should see to it that the following steps are taken after your divorce.
-This means that you shouldn’t spend a month or two pondering whether or not one of these items really affects you.
-I can tell you without hesitation that these issues do affect you and can have profound negative consequences for you in the event that you do not handle them correctly and expeditiously after your divorce.
+Without further consideration, you should see that the following steps are taken after your divorce.
+This means that you shouldn’t spend a month or two pondering whether or not one of these items affects you.
+Without hesitation, I can tell you that these issues affect you and can have profound negative consequences if you do not handle them correctly and expeditiously after your divorce.

 Steps to take to close out your financial life with your ex-spouse after your divorce is final

-If you have any joint accounts with your ex-spouse you should close them out in accordance with the law and your final decree of divorce.
-I realize that many spouses do not share bank accounts (checking or savings) nowadays.
-With that said, you probably did have a mortgage, a home equity line of credit (HELOC), investment account, online account of some sort or other shared account information somewhere with your ex-spouse.
+If you have any joint accounts with your ex-spouse, you should close them out following the law and your final decree of divorce.
+Many spouses do not share bank accounts (checking or savings) nowadays.
+With that said, you probably did have a mortgage, a home equity line of credit (HELOC), investment account, online account of some sort, or other shared account information somewhere with your ex-spouse.

-It is not a joke to have your ex-spouse access your information with your permission after your divorce is finalized.
-If he or she were to do something illegal that hurt you it would take money and time for you to file an enforcement against him or her in order for the judge to enforce a provision in your decree.
+Having your ex-spouse access your information with your permission after your divorce is finalized is not a joke.
+If they were to do something illegal that hurt you, it would take money and time for you to file enforcement against them for the judge to enforce a provision in your decree.
 You could have avoided this trouble by simply closing out all joint accounts held by you and your spouse at the beginning of your single life.

 Update passwords to ones that your ex-spouse could not guess

 Do you use the same password for each of your online accounts?
-This is not a smart thing to do, though I understand why you would given how difficult it can be to remember a unique password for 10-15 accounts that you have scattered all over the internet.
-The fact is that folks that use common passwords for a host of websites are the people that are more susceptible to having their online information compromised.
+This is not an intelligent thing to do, though I understand why you would, given how difficult it can be to remember a unique password for 10-15 accounts that you have scattered all over the internet.
+The fact is that folks that use shared passwords for a host of websites are the people that are more susceptible to having their online information compromised.

-To minimize your risk of being among those whose information could be compromised I suggest that you update your passwords regularly.
+To minimize your risk of being among those whose information could be compromised, I suggest that you update your passwords regularly.
 A great time to do this is after your final decree of divorce is entered and you and your ex-spouse are officially divorced.
-I would tell you to do so even earlier but your temporary orders probably kept you from going through with this step during your divorce.
+I would tell you to do so even earlier, but your temporary orders probably kept you from going through this step during your divorce.

 Update your insurance paperwork and policies

 Imagine going through what you have just gone through in terms of your divorce.
-After all of the time, stress, money and heartache was spent something happens to you and you pass away from a sickness, injury or other calamity.
-If you had not gotten around to updating your beneficiary on an insurance policy or on your will your ex-spouse is likely the person who will walk away with money and assets that you could have directed your children, parents or a charity of some sort to receive instead.
+After all of the time, stress, money, and heartache were spent, something happens to you, and you pass away from a sickness, injury, or other calamities.
+Suppose you had not gotten around to updating your beneficiary on an insurance policy or your will.
+In that case, your ex-spouse is likely the person who will walk away with money and assets that you could have directed your children, parents, or a charity of some sort to receive instead.